 Again, most of the benefits of forming an LLC outside your “home state” are a far stretch from the truth.

-Both the states themselves and the companies promoting those states stand to gain financially by LLCs being created within THAT state’s borders.
+Both the states and the companies promoting those states stand to gain financially by LLCs being created within THAT state’s borders.

 For example, if 40,000 LLCs are formed each year in Nevada, that’s approximately $3 million dollars in annual revenue for the state.